 To receive credit for finding Waldo at Positively Naperville, simply write on a card that you saw this online post dated July 1, 2017, hidden here on the Positively Naperville website with the code “Shop local independents/PN.”
 It’s that easy.

 Other independent IBN member businesses without an accessible storefront may opt to use their websites, too, using the same code for credit: “Shop local independents/(web address).”

 Monthly meetings at Kreger’s (rhymes with beggars)

-And if you’re an independent business owner or manager, join the fun to help promote the shop locally movement and be listed at www.indieboundnaperville.org to help spread the independent word via the bright red sign.
+And if you’re an independent business owner or manager, join the fun to help promote the shop locally movement and be listed at www.indieboundnaperville.org.
+For $80, help spread the independent word via the bright red sign.